 Asian countries are as vulnerable to automation as anywhere else, be they sources of or destinations for migrant workers.

-A 2016 report by the International Labor Organization estimated that over 50% of all jobs in Cambodia, Indonesia, the Philippines, Thailand and Vietnam could be “at high risk of displacement due to technology over the next decade or two.”Show
+A 2016 report by the International Labour Organization estimated that over 50% of all jobs in Cambodia, Indonesia, the Philippines, Thailand and Vietnam could be “at high risk of displacement due to technology over the next decade or two.”Show